Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Discussion

 \section{Discussion}

-We proposed a general method for the estimation of failure probabilities based on pairwise measures of tail dependence.
-Our approach is fast and convenient for moderate to high dimensions.
-When $d \geq 40$, it becomes increasingly hard to find exact decompositions; hence, the (asymptotic) scales of the variables are overestimated, and the approach is appropriate for certain classes of failure regions only.
+We proposed a general method for the estimation of failure probabilities based on pairwise measures of tail dependence summarized in the TPDM.
+Our approach is fast and convenient for moderately large $d$, e.g., $d\leq 30$.
+For higher dimensions, exact decompositions become increasingly difficult to obtain.
+As a consequence, the diagonal elements of the TPDM (i.e., the asymptotic scales of the variables) may be overestimated, which restricts the applicability of the approach to certain classes of failure regions.

+Summarizing the tail dependence structure through bivariate measures inevitably entails a loss of information.
+Nevertheless, our numerical experiments demonstrate that this loss has a limited impact on the estimated failure probabilities.
+In particular, the application in Section~\ref{sec:wind} shows that the proposed method remains effective even when the data are not multivariate regularly varying and when the failure region becomes intractable after marginal standardization.

-When summarizing the tail dependence structure through bivariate summary measures, it is natural that some information is lost.
-However, the ability to obtain repeated decompositions helps in quantifying such uncertainty.
-Another source of error stems from the estimation of the tail index $\alpha$ and the tail pairwise dependence matrix $\Sigma$.
-Although a multitude of estimators exist for $\alpha$, estimation of $\Sigma$ has yet to be investigated further and a better estimator could potentially improve our failure probability estimates.
+An additional source of uncertainty arises from the estimation of the tail index $\alpha$ and the tail pairwise dependence matrix $\Sigma$.
+Although a multitude of estimators exist for $\alpha$, estimation of $\Sigma$ has yet to be investigated further and a better estimator could potentially improve the accuracy of the proposed failure probability estimates.